Hellbender: Ecology

 Hellbenders are found in clear, clean water, and their presence is an indicator that the water is of good quality.
 The hellbender salamander, considered a "habitat specialist", has adapted to fill a specific niche within a very specific environment, and is labeled as such "because its success is dependent on a constancy of dissolved oxygen, temperature and flow found in swift water areas", which in turn limits it to a narrow spectrum of stream/river choices.
-As a result of this specialization, hellbenders are generally found in areas with large, irregularly shaped, and intermittent rocks and swiftly moving water, while they tend to avoid wider, slow-moving waters with muddy banks and/or slab rock bottoms.
+As a result of this specialization, hellbenders are generally found in areas with large, irregularly shaped, with intermittent rocks that are not embedded in the substrate and swiftly moving water, while they tend to avoid wider, slow-moving waters with muddy banks and/or slab rock bottoms.
 This specialization likely contributed to the decline in their populations, as collectors could easily identify their specific habitats.
 One collector noted, at one time, "one could find a specimen under almost every suitable rock", but after years of collecting, the population had declined significantly.
 The same collector noted, he "never found two specimens under the same rock", corroborating the account given by other researchers that hellbenders are generally solitary; they are thought to gather only during the mating season.
 If rocks are lacking, hellbenders have been known to use holes in stream banks as habitat.
 On average, their home range is estimated to be 198 square meters as of 2005.
 The ideal habitat for a hellbender has a large amount of gravel, low pH, cool water temperatures, and low specific conductivity.
 The large amounts of gravel enable the hellbender to hide, cool water temperatures allow for more efficient cutaneous gas exchange, and low specific conductivity may indicate an undisturbed stream.
 Hellbender communities may be more concentrated in undisturbed areas.
+Forests along stream banks (riparian zones) are important for keeping hellbender habitats healthy.
+When those areas are cleared, streams have worse water quality, including higher conductivity, which is not good for hellbenders.
+A study in Virginia found that when upstream forest cover dropped below about 63%, hellbender populations were smaller and made up mostly of older individuals.
+Even small amounts of deforestation can start to impact the stream conditions.